GoogleCloudPlatform/apigee-samples/apiproduct-operations/docs/cloudshell-tutorial.md

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

 Congratulations!
-You've successfully implemented and tested a set of API Products with different Operations.
+You've successfully configured a set of API Products with different Operations, and you've seen how those operation checks work.

 <walkthrough-inline-feedback></walkthrough-inline-feedback>